babowsk1/tvm/cells-memory-and-persistent-storage.md

 ### 3.1.1.
 TVM memory and persistent storage consist of cells.

 Recall that the TVM memory and persistent storage consist of (TVM) cells.
-Each cell contains up to 1023 bits of data and up to four references to other cells $${ }^{11}$$ Circular references are forbidden and cannot be created by means of TVM (cf. 2.3.5).
+Each cell contains up to 1023 bits of data and up to four references to other cells.$${ }^{11}$$
+Circular references are forbidden and cannot be created by means of TVM (cf. [2.3.5](stacks.md#2.3.5.-absence-of-circular-references.)).
 In this way, all cells kept in TVM memory and persistent storage constitute a directed acyclic graph (DAG).

+{% hint style="info" %}
+$${ }^{11}$$ From the perspective of low-level cell operations, these data bits and cell references are not intermixed.
+In other words, an (ordinary) cell essentially is a couple consisting of a list of up to 1023 bits and of a list of up to four cell references, without prescribing an order in which the references and the data bits should be deserialized, even though TL-B schemes appear to suggest such an order.
+{% endhint %}

 ### 3.1.2.
 Ordinary and exotic cells.